The Dehn twist coefficient for big and small mapping class groups: Introduction

 We understand Theorem~\ref{thm:main} and Theorem~\ref{thm:allofR} as showing that it is impossible to find a sensible extension of the FDTC to big mapping class groups that preserves the property of rationality.
 We note the existing proof that the FDTC is rational for surfaces of finite type relies on the Nielsen-Thurston classification for mapping classes.
-Theorem~\ref{thm:allofR} is therefore further indication that an anologue of a Nielsen-Thurston type classification of maps for surfaces of infinite type ought to be quite complicated.
-We discuss in more detail below how the irrationality of the DTC allows one to measure irrational rotation behavior, even for surfaces without boundary.
+Theorem~\ref{thm:allofR} may therefore be seen as an indication that an analogue of a Nielsen-Thurston type classification of maps for surfaces of infinite type ought to be quite complicated.
+We discuss in more detail below how the irrationality of the DTC allows one to measure irrational rotation behavior.